Nausea and vomiting (morning sickness) is a common problem, especially during the first 3 months of pregnancy.

-- How severe the morning sickness is, and how long into the pregnancy it lasts, varies a great deal from one woman to another.
-It also can vary from one pregnancy to the next you could have one pregnancy affected by morning sickness but little nausea the next time.
+- The severity of the morning sickness, and how long into the pregnancy it lasts, varies a great deal from one woman to another.
+It also can vary from one pregnancy to the next — you could have one pregnancy affected by morning sickness but feel fine the next time.

-- It usually improves greatly by the end of the first three months, if not sooner, but for some women it lasts longer sometimes until their baby is born.
+- It usually improves greatly by the end of the first 3 months, if not sooner, but for some women it lasts longer and sometimes until their baby is born.

 Managing morning sickness

-In most cases no medical treatment is needed, but there are some things you could try that may make a difference.
+In most cases no medical treatment is needed, but there are some things you can try that may make a difference.

-- To help relieve the sick feelings during the day, try eating smaller meals more often (rather than three large meals a day), and avoid fatty foods and coffee.
+- Try eating smaller meals more often (rather than 3 large meals a day), and avoid fatty foods and coffee.